DoSomething/contentful-prototype/docs/development/content-types/metadata.md

 ## Content Type Fields

-- **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc. It should include the Year-Month and the title of the page to help find this content in the system.
+- **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc. It should include the Year-Month and a distinctive title to help find this content in the system.
 - **Title**: This will be displayed as the headline when embedded and previewed on other sites.
 - **Description**: This field will most often be styled as smaller text underneath the title.
 Mozilla and other experts recommend for this to be about 160 characters.
 - **Image**: This image will be displayed alongside the title and description.
 Implementation differs from site to site, please see the attached image for guidance.
 The default size should be 1200px x 1200px with centered content.